jabrah/pass-docker/README.md

   - FCREPO_PORT: the port Fedora runs on (may differ from the port in `PASS_FEDORA_PORT` or `PASS_FEDORA_HOST` when the infrastructure is behind a proxy)
   - FCREPO_JMS_PORT: used by Fedora JMS messaging
   - FCREPO_STOMP_PORT: used by Fedora JMS messaging
+  - FCREPO_LOG_LEVEL: sets the log level of the Fedora repository
+  - FCREPO_TOMCAT_REQUEST_DUMPER_ENABLED: if set to `true`, instructs Tomcat to dump the headers for each request/response
+  - FCREPO_TOMCAT_AUTH_LOGGING_ENABLED: if set to `true`, instructs Tomcat to log additional information regarding authentication and authorization

 <h2><a id="build" href="#build">Building the Docker Images</a> (optional)</h2>